Springe direkt zu Inhalt

 Res.
 Function: Departmental Erasmus Coordinator

 Blackboard is an online teaching and learning platform that many of our course instructors use for their seminars or lectures.
 When you "enroll" in a class on Blackboard, you gain access to important course content uploaded by the course instructor.
-This usually includes readings, the syllabus, announcements, etc. You mostly will need a password to access this information.
-This password will be provided by the course instructor in class.
+This usually includes readings, the syllabus, announcements, etc. You will usually need a password to access this information.
+This password will be shared with you by the course instructor during the first class.

 Yes, it is possible to complete an internship.
 Please contact the Career Service for detailed information.